Al-Faw: Water Resources

 Numerous factors affect the components of the main water in the Shatt al-Arab within the Al-Faw District.
-The most important of these is the influence of salty seawater, where large quantities of saline water from the Arabian Gulf are pushed during high tide for long distances into the Shatt al-Arab, reaching as far north as the Al-Saiba sub-district in Abu Al-Khasib for several days each month.
+The most important of these is the influence of salty seawater, where large quantities of saline water from the Persian Gulf are pushed during high tide for long distances into the Shatt al-Arab, reaching as far north as the Al-Saiba sub-district in Abu Al-Khasib for several days each month.
 This is due to the low discharge of the Shatt al-Arab, which has led to an increase in its salinity.
 This coincides with the scarcity of discharge from the Tigris and Euphrates rivers and changes in the discharge of the Karun River, causing seawater to encroach into the Shatt al-Arab and consequently degrading its water quality.

 The groundwater in Al-Faw is characterized by its high salinity.
-The primary source of this salinity is the infiltration of saline water from the Arabian Gulf, in addition to rainfall.
+The primary source of this salinity is the infiltration of saline water from the Persian Gulf, in addition to rainfall.
 Salt levels in the groundwater are lower in areas adjacent to the Shatt al-Arab or irrigation canals due to recharge that occurs there; however, it remains saline water.
 This water is not suitable for any type of use, whether for drinking or irrigation.
 It causes many problems, such as preventing the cultivation of areas where the water table is high and close to the surface due to waterlogging and high soil salinity.
 This water also causes other issues with the drainage of wastewater, in addition to damaging the foundations of buildings and various civil structures.

 To solve the water problems, the Iraqi government excavated a 128-kilometer-long irrigation canal.
 Its water is of good quality, with salt concentrations not exceeding 1400 ppm, compared to concentrations of 2800 ppm in the water of the Shatt al-Arab.
 This canal aims to transport fresh water from the Kuteiban area north of Basra city center to Ras Al-Baysha in the far south of Al-Faw, in addition to irrigating the agricultural lands it passes through.
 This was necessary due to the encroachment of saline water from the Shatt al-Arab into Basra Governorate.